Graffino/Clear-Floats-Button/README.md

 ## Screenshots

-1. The added clea button
+1. The added clear button
 2. The html block